jgcfyidev/jgcfyi/content/2-Agency.md

 our places for decades or more---as has been the case with German forestry.

+> [!info]- A Note on States
+>
+> Of course, states and other government institutions aren't miserable at
+> *everything*.
+They're useful for managing common legal frameworks, the
+> protection of basic human rights, as well as a check against powerful
+> non-state institutions such as large corporations.
+In those cases, the
+> state creates a common substrate with which communities can interface
+> more freely.
+When it comes to local placemaking, though, the modern
+> state\'s reach strays far beyond clearing space for coordination.
+> Instead, its prescriptive intervention has a habit of suffocating the
+> vitality that trust invites.

 Today, it is not just the state's demand for legibility that is [harming rich ecologies](https://agaveroadtrip.com/episodes/s4e28-problem-with-the-washington-post-article-about-mezcal#:~:text=But%20instead%20we%E2%80%99re%20all%20drinking%20spirits%20made%20from%20monoculture%20blue%20weber%20agave%20in%20Jalisco%20and%20soon%2Dto%2Dbe%2Dmonoculture%20espadin%20in%20Oaxaca).